saurabhsinha09/SauDataScience/CodeBook.md

 4. read the activity labels
 5. read the features
 6. Using descriptive activity names to name the activities:
-   1. For testing data
+   a.
+For testing data
-   2. For training data
+   b.
+For training data
 7. Creating full data set
 8. Assigning the column names from features.txt
 9. Row binding the activity of testing and training data